-Andrew Bayer’s practice is devoted to municipal law, commercial and employment defense litigation, and land use law with a specialty in affordable housing development.
+Andrew Bayer’s practice is devoted to municipal law, healthcare, commercial and employment defense litigation, and land use law with a specialty in affordable housing development.
 He has extensive experience in redevelopment and land use law and related litigation on behalf of public entities, land use boards and private developers.
 He regularly appears before all levels of New Jersey state and federal courts as well as the Office of Administrative Law.

 In his municipal practice Andrew serves as corporation counsel and handles all aspects of a municipality’s legal representation, including drafting all resolutions and ordinances, compliance with the Open Public Meetings Act, Open Public Records Law, Local Land and Buildings Law and the Local Public Contracts law.
 He defends public entities in prerogative writ, employment discrimination and claims under the Tort Claims Act.